CSNO Spring Conferences

 25-26 CSNO Happy Hours!!!!

-All Happy Hours offer 1.5 Contact Hours.
+CSNO offers 1.5 hours of CA Board of Registered Nursing Contact Hours.
 The California School Nurses Organization is an approved provider of Contact Hours by the California Board of Registered Nursing CEP #04269.

 For updates or questions about the High Road Training Project, please click on the tab below.
 We will continue to post updates there.
 For more information and to apply please click below